PROGRAMME LENGTH LLM

 School of Law

-Students must complete four courses and a dissertation.
+Students must complete four courses, LS5087 Critical Legal Thinking and Scholarship and LS5810 LLM dissertation.
 At least three courses must be taken from the Oil & Gas Law course options.
 The fourth course can be taken from a different LLM programme.

 The number in brackets indicates the semester in which the course is taught.